YASsMeN1997/Web_Scrapping/README.md

 - In this repository, i made 2 classes to scrapping jobs from wuzzuf and linkedin and provide GUI for user interface to select multiple options.

+## to run this code
+- you must download these 3 files in the same folder, then open gui file with any editor (google colab or jupter notebook ...etc) and run it.
+- the output will be csv file/s in the same folder based on your choice in GUI.